Claiming Superannuation TPD Payouts

 What is the Tax on My TPD Payout?

-• If you leave your TPD payout in your super account until retirement age, it is tax-free.
+- If you leave your TPD payout in your super account until retirement age, it is tax-free.

-• The TPD tax calculation for people under 60 is based on their age, eligible service date, and the date they joined a superannuation fund.
+- The TPD tax calculation for people under 60 is based on their age, eligible service date, and the date they joined a superannuation fund.

-• When you are below your preservation age, some withdrawals are tax-free, and the balance is taxed at 22%.
+- When you are below your preservation age, some withdrawals are tax-free, and the balance is taxed at 22%.

-• People who have met their preservation age but are below 60 years old are eligible to withdraw a maximum of $225,000 free from taxes.
+- People who have met their preservation age but are below 60 years old are eligible to withdraw a maximum of $225,000 free from taxes.

-• When withdrawing over $225,000, a portion of the withdrawal amount is tax-free, and the remaining taxable portion is subject to a 22% tax rate.
+- When withdrawing over $225,000, a portion of the withdrawal amount is tax-free, and the remaining taxable portion is subject to a 22% tax rate.

 The other frequent question about TPD payments is, how will it change my Centrelink payments?
 We examine that next.

-More about tax on TPD payouts >
+More about tax on TPD payments >

 About a TPD Payout and Centrelink Payments

 So, it’s reassuring to know that when your TPD payout is deposited into your superannuation account, it does not impact your Centrelink payments (when you leave it there).
-Centrelink does not include your super balance as part of its means test until you qualify for the age pension, which is around 65 to 67 years old; generally, receiving a TPD payout does not affect other benefits, including child support payments and the Centrelink disability support pension.
+Centrelink does not include your superannuation account balance as part of its means test until you qualify for the age pension, which is around 65 to 67 years old; generally, receiving a TPD payout does not affect other benefits, including child support payments and the Centrelink disability support pension.

 However, your Centrelink payments will likely change when you remove money from your TPD payout or superannuation account.
 For this reason, we recommend seeking qualified financial advice before deciding about moving funds.